polyfloyd/go-errorlint/README.md

 an unwrapped error is returned are allowed by the linter.
 Notable cases are `io.EOF` and `sql.ErrNoRows`.

+You can pass `-fix` to have go-errorlint automatically fix these issues for you.

 **Caveats**:
 * Comparing the error returned from `(io.Reader).Read` to `io.EOF` without `errors.Is` is considered valid as this is